-On 1 February, MPs voted in favour of triggering Article 50.
-While Theresa May’s Brexit plan aims to be empowering, outcomes for designers still look bleak.
+On 13 March, Parliament passed the EU Withdrawal Bill, meaning the Brexit process will definitely begin at the end of this month.
+While Theresa May’s Brexit plan aims to be empowering, outcomes for designers look bleak.
 We look at what the prime minister’s plan means for creative businesses.

 The Design Week Awards is back with a bunch of new awards alongside old favourites to recognise the growing breadth and integration of the industry.
 It’s time to get entering.

 The Finnish tech company has accused Apple of copying 32 of its patented technologies, including design features such as user interfaces and displays.